-The p4 merge command is a simplified form of the p4 integrate command that merges a set of changes from source to target files.
+The p4 merge command is a simplified form of the p4 integrate command: it merges a set of changes from source to target files.
 The command outputs the scheduled resolves.
-This command is intended for use with streams, but is also perfectly usable for traditional Perforce branches.
+This command is intended for use with streams and distributed version control, but is also perfectly usable for traditional Perforce branches.